xunhongt/open-projects/Innohack 2022/Terraform/README.md

 Every Terraform resource supports several lifecycle settings that configure how the resource is created, updated and deleted.

-E.g. set *create_before_destroy* --> Terraform will invert the order in which it replaces resources (create replacement resource first, then delete old resource)
+- set *create_before_destroy* --> Terraform will invert the order in which it replaces resources (create replacement resource first, then delete old resource)
+- set *prevent_destroy* --> Will cause Terraform to exit with error, if user decides to destroy resource

         resource "aws_launch_configuration" "example" {
             image_id = "ami-0fb653ca2d3203ac1"